Do Language Models Exhibit the Same Cognitive Biases in Problem Solving as Human Learners?: Problem Generation Method

-\paragraph{(i) Problem structure generation. } We start by generating the problem structure.
-The number of reasoning steps and the particular predicates used are both sampled uniformly at random, the latter following the former.
-The specific class of structures from which we sample is test dependent (see \cref{sec:experiments}).
-Such a class could, for instance, be the class of all linear reasoning structures with at most 5 reasoning steps that only contain transfer predicates.
-By our definition of structure, the items generated at this step have unique placeholders in place of the properties (e.g., \lform{agent2}, \lform{entity1}).
-We only introduce new entity placeholders in rate logical forms (see \cref{table:lf_examples}, in which \rate is the only predicate that takes two entity properties).
-We determine uniformly at random whether an entity is paired with an attribute, a unit, or none of them.
-The instantiation of agent properties is test specific.
-Finally, the answer of a problem is always set as the intermediate result corresponding to the last logical form in the ordering (which is unique).
+where {$ \texttt{concept} = \comparison \mid \rate \mid \transfer$}.
+Each predicate in the sequence corresponds to an axiom from a distinct sentence in the problem.
+The particular set of predicate sequences (i.e., class of structures) from which we sample is test dependent (see \cref{sec:experiments}).
+Such a set could, for instance, be the class of all linear reasoning structures with at most $N{=}5$ steps and only transfer concepts.
+We generate a problem as follows: First, we sample the number of reasoning steps $n$ uniformly at random from the set $\{1, \ldots, N\}$.
+Next, we sample the predicates; each choice is sampled uniformly at random.
+Since this first step of the pipeline generates \emph{structures}, the predicates all have associated unique placeholders in place of properties, e.g., { \lform{agent2}}, { \lform{entity1}}.
+We only introduce new entity placeholders in rate logical forms; see \cref{table:lf_examples}, in which { \rate} is the only predicate that takes two entity properties.
+We determine uniformly at random whether an entity is paired with an attribute, a unit, or neither.
+The instantiation of agent placeholders is test specific.
+Finally, the answer of a problem is always set as the intermediate result corresponding to the last logical form in the ordering, which is unique.
+See the box on the left-hand side of \cref{fig:generation-pipeline} for an example structure generated after this step.